 The Washington State Healthy Youth Survey (HYS) is an effort to measure health risk behaviors that contribute to morbidity, mortality, and social problems among youth in Washington State.
 These behaviors include alcohol, marijuana, tobacco and other drug use; behaviors that result in intentional and unintentional injuries (e.g., violence); dietary behaviors and physical activity; mental health; school climate; and related risk and protective factors.
-The 2016 administration was the fifteenth such statewide survey of Washington students and participation has been steadily increasing over time.
-In 2016, over 230,000 students from all 39 counties participated in HYS.
+The 2018 administration was the sixteenth such statewide survey of Washington students and participation has been steadily increasing over time.
+In 2018, over 230,000 students from all 39 counties participated in HYS.

 The HYS is designed to accomplish multiple goals:

 - To deliver crucial information about the prevalence of major adolescent health risk behaviors to parents, the public, school officials, public health professionals, human service agencies and policymakers.